HTML has links - PDF has Authentication

 (1) The lab accreditation unit advises applying laboratories of specific requirements for participation in proficiency testing (PT) studies for applicable parameters.
 Proficiency tests conducted under the provisions of other recognized programs may be used to satisfy these requirements.
 The lab accreditation unit determines the sufficiency of such proficiency tests.

-(2) Accredited laboratories must analyze a minimum of one PT sample per applicable microbiology parameter per year and two PT samples for applicable chemistry parameters per year.
-For chemistry parameters, after an accredited laboratory submits two satisfactory PT sample results and no unsatisfactory results in an accreditation year, the laboratory is required to submit only one satisfactory PT sample result in subsequent accreditation years.
+(2) Accredited laboratories must analyze a minimum of two PT samples per applicable parameters per year.
+After an accredited laboratory submits two satisfactory PT sample results and no unsatisfactory results in an accreditation year, the laboratory is required to submit only one satisfactory PT sample result in subsequent accreditation years.
 This applies as long as there are no intervening unsatisfactory PT sample results.
+For bioassay parameters, only one acceptable PT sample is required per parameter per year.

 (3) The lab accreditation unit may require the laboratory to submit raw data along with the report of analysis of PT samples.